-Sample collection consisted of both grab samples (approximately 2 minute sample filling period) in tedlar bags as well as 8-hour samples collected in summa canisters in the indoor health office.
+Sample collection consisted of both grab samples (approximately 2 minute sample filling period) in tedlar bags as well as an 8-hour samples collected in a summa canisters in the indoor school office.
 The summa canisters were placed in the breathing zone and allowed to sit undisturbed for a period of 8 hours.

 One tedlar bag sample and one summa canister sample were delivered to Quantum Analytical Services Inc., a laboratory certified by the South Coast Air Quality Management District (SCAQMD) and the California Air Resources Board (CARB).
-Both samples were submitted for analysis of sulfur compounds by SCAQMD Method 307-91, and hydrocarbon speciation by modified EPA 18.
+Both samples were submitted for analysis of sulfur compounds by SCAQMD Method 307-91, hydrocarbon speciation by modified EPA 18, and BTEX by EPA Method TO-14.
 The complete laboratory report with analysis results is attached.

 One tedlar bag sample and one summa canister sample were delivered to Air Technology Laboratories, Inc., a laboratory accredited by the National Environmental Laboratory Accreditation Program (NELAP).
-Samples were submitted for analysis of BTEX by EPA Method TO-15.
+Both samples were submitted for analysis of BTEX by EPA Method TO-15.
 The complete laboratory report with analysis results is attached.